 4. Pay Stubs

 A pay stub, also known as a paycheck or pay slip, is received by employees each pay period and shows their net take-home pay.
-Pay stubs are easy proof of income for rental applications, but they’re also easy for renters to forge.
+Pay stubs are easy proof of income for rental applications, but they’re also easy for bad actors to forge.
 Look out for perfectly rounded numbers, alignment issues, and the use of O’s instead of 0’s when attempting to spot a fake pay stub.

-A letter of employment verification for apartment or unit renting is a valid method to use when showing a landlord that an applicant has a stable income and also that this income will remain steady over the lease term.
-Employees can request an employment verification letter directly from their employer.
+A letter of employment verification for apartment or unit renting is a valid method to show a landlord that the applicant has a stable income and also that this income will remain steady over the lease term.
+Applicants can request an employment verification letter directly from their employer.
 To streamline the process, an individual may consider downloading a template and bringing it to the employer.
-Continue reading this article, and you’ll find our free downloadable employment verification for apartment renting below!
+We’ve built your downloadable employment verification for apartment renting template – find it below!

 6. Federal Income Tax Return (IRS 1040)